What is Fulbright Specialist Program?

 How to Apply

 For U.S. academics and professionals to become eligible to serve as a Fulbright Specialist, they must first be approved to join the Fulbright Specialist Roster.
-In order to join the Roster, interested candidates submit a full application (including CV and two letters of reference) via the online portal.
+In order to join the Roster, interested candidates submit a full application (including CV and three references) via the online portal.
 Applications are accepted on a rolling basis throughout the year.

 Upon receipt of an application, World Learning conducts a review of the candidate’s full dossier to ensure that they meet all eligibility requirements.
 All eligible applicants are then reviewed by a Peer Review Panel, consisting of three panelists of the same general field as the applicant who have demonstrated professional experience and have been chosen for their knowledge and expertise.